Tymshare: MDC Network Systems Company sold to British Telecom

 On July 30, 1989, it was announced that British Telecom was purchasing McDonnell Douglas Network Systems Company, and McDonnell Douglas Field Service Company was being spun off as a start-up called NovaDyne.
 McDonnell Douglas was later acquired by Boeing.
 British Telecom (BT) wanted to expand and the acquisition of Tymnet which was already a worldwide data network helped to achieve that goal.
 On November 17, 1989 MDNSC officially became BT Tymnet with its headquarters in San Jose, California.
 BT brought with it the idea of continuous development with teams in America, Europe, and Asia-pacific all working together on the same projects.
 BT renamed the Tymnet services, Global Network Services (GNS).

 British Telecom brought new life to the company with development of hardware and software for the Tymnet data network using contacts BT already had with telecommunication hardware vendors.
-There was a trial of "next-generation" nodes scattered throughout the network, called "TURBO engine nodes" based on the Motorola 68000 family.
+There was also a trial of "next-generation" nodes scattered throughout the network, called "TURBO engine nodes" based on the Motorola 68000 family.
 In the mid to late 1980s, serious node-code development was migrated from the PDP-10s to UNIX.
 Sun-3 (based on the Motorola 68000) and later Sun-4 (SPARC based) workstations and servers were purchased from Sun Microsystems, though the majority of PDP-10s were still around in the early 1990s for legacy code, as well as documentation storage.
 Eventually, all of the code development sources were on the Sun-4s, and the development tools (NAD, etc.) had been ported to SunOS.

 Another project begun a few months before the BT purchase was to migrate the Tymnet code repository from the PDP-10s to Sun systems.
 The new servers were dubbed the Code Generation Systems or CGS.
 They were initially six Sun-3/280 servers upgraded eventually to two Sun-4/690 servers for redundancy.
 A second pair of servers for catastrophic failover was also installed in Malvern, Pennsylvania and later moved to Norristown, Pennsylvania as part of later site consolidation efforts.
 After the migration, these servers managed source code and binary images for more than 6600 nodes and 38,000 customer interfaces worldwide.

 Tymnet was still growing, and at several times reached its peak capacity when some of its customers held network intensive events.
 One of these of note was a live, on-line presentation and chat on America On-Line (AOL) with pop singer Michael Jackson.
 Tymnet usage statistics showed AOL's call capacity was greater than its maximum volume for the duration of the event.